Week of Events

 Join the MEP's Ecosocialist Study Group as we reconvene to consider two books that are provoking wide discussion and debate: Matt Huber's Climate Change as Class War, and The Future Is Degrowth, by Matthias Schmelzer, Aaron Vansintjan, and Andrea Vetter.

-This 12-week study group will read and discuss one chapter of Cedric Robinson's Black Marxism each week.
+This study group is reading and discussing Cedric Robinson's Black Marxism.

 The MEP Literature Group resumes this fall/winter to read several works by the Italian author Nanni Balestrini, including We Want Everything and The Unseen.